rust-lang/book/src/ch03-03-how-functions-work.md

 Because we called the function with `5` as the value for `value` and `'h'` as the value for `unit_label`, the program output contains those values.

-### Function Bodies Contain Statements and Expressions
+### Statements and Expressions

 Function bodies are made up of a series of statements optionally ending in an expression.
-So far, we’ve only covered functions without an ending expression, but you have seen an expression as part of a statement.
+So far, the functions we've covered haven't included an ending expression, but you have seen an expression as part of a statement.
 Because Rust is an expression-based language, this is an important distinction to understand.
 Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

-We’ve actually already used statements and expressions. *Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
+*Statements* are instructions that perform some action and do not return a value. *Expressions* evaluate to a resulting value.
 Let’s look at some examples.

+We’ve actually already used statements and expressions.
 Creating a variable and assigning a value to it with the `let` keyword is a statement.
 In Listing 3-1, `let y = 6;` is a statement.

 <span class="filename">Filename: src/main.rs</span>